 Marcy Mitchell - Bold, vibrant landscape paintings

 Martha Winenger - Detailed nature paintings on rocks

 Joy Lait - Flameworked glass and wire sculptures and mobiles

 Mark Daniels - Bright, colorful & energetic paintings of regional birds and flowers

 Edd Johannmann - Glass sculptures created from stained glass, found objects, wood, and wire.

-Daniel Driggs- Watercolor of birds, wildlife, and people
+Daniel Driggs- Watercolor paintings of birds, wildlife, and people